megrao/Visualization-Checklist/README.md

 ## For Evaluation, please refer - Python code base cheat sheet - Updated version 3 and the checklist in pdf or doc format.

 The intial cheatsheet had all the codes but in the updated version, I have incorporated 27 different plots and their variations.

-Both coding cheatsheet and checklist are included herewith.
+Due to errors, I couldn't include them initially.

 Please feel free to suggest any changes.
-Plot types and options are explained in the coding cheat sheet.
+Plot types and options are explained in the coding cheat sheet (updated version 3).

 Reference:
 	https://www.datarevelations.com/truthful-art.html